 questions such as, "Will this be on the test?"
 Copying a

-looks a the shortcut through an assignment, especially when the student
+looks like a shortcut through an assignment, especially when the

 feels overloaded with work already.
 To combat this cause,